The Future of Telecommunications in a 5G World

 5G has the potential to revolutionize healthcare by enabling telemedicine and remote surgery.
 High-speed, low-latency connections allow for high-definition video consultations between patients and healthcare providers, making healthcare more accessible to remote and underserved areas.
 Additionally, 5G can facilitate real-time monitoring of patients through wearable devices, enabling proactive management of chronic conditions.

-Remote surgery is another area where 5G can make a significant impact.
+Remote surgery is another area where Telecommunications 5G can make a significant impact.
 Surgeons can perform procedures from a distance using robotic systems controlled in real-time, which could be especially beneficial in emergencies or for patients in isolated locations.

 Manufacturing